 My early experience in the film world was marketing films to the faith and family audience including Ben Stein’s 2008 documentary, Expelled: No Intelligence Allowed, and Disney’s 2005 blockbuster, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.

 There’s one film project that got away from me.
 In 2012, the North Korean Symphony Orchestra was going to tour major cities in the U.S., and we were poised to make a film about it.
 We even took a scouting trip to Pyongyang and interviewed the conductor and some of the musicians.
 But weeks later, Kim Jong-il died and, as a result, the whole project fell apart.
 The vision behind the tour had been to humanize North Koreans and help change the narrative to center on the people of North Korea rather than its nuclear weapons.
 The organizers wanted to let real Americans meet real North Koreans, and I’m convinced it would have been a gripping film.
 It remains the biggest disappointment of my filmmaking career.

-I grew up in the U.S., and Esther was born in Switzerland to a British mother and an American father, then grew up in France.
+I grew up in the U.S., and my wife Esther was born in Switzerland to a British mother and an American father, then grew up in France.
 She’s what you’d call a ‘third culture kid’, which means you shouldn’t ask where she is from unless you really want to know.
 Intercultural communication is her life’s blood.
 She blogs about cross-cultural life and parenting, leads the children’s program at our international church, and is the world’s greatest mother to our own three third culture kids.
 Her happy place is trail running, mine is gardening.
 And we’re living with an abundance of gratitude.